The following guidance notes relate to ongoing responsibilities to REB after the initial approval of a study.

 2.2.5 Issuing REB Decisions

-All decisions arising from the review are emailed to the Principal Investigator and the contact person identified in Question #1.2 of the Application for Initial Review.
+Email notification of all decisions arising from the review are sent to the Principal Investigator and the primary contact identified in Question #1.2 of the Application for Initial Review.
 A Certificate of Approval is displayed on the application homepage in RISe, as well as on the Renewal submission, and this constitutes the REB's official notification of the decision.

 Article 3: Required Documentation

-Monitoring or Summary Report: UBC REB Policy 406 (Annual Renewals) specifically requires that a summary of the impact of all Unanticipated Problems including Serious and Unexpected Adverse Events be provided in the application for annual renewal, as well as a summary of any monitoring that took place and any reports from Data Safety Monitoring Boards that may be available.
-More detailed information regarding ongoing review, including Researchers' reporting requirements to the REB for Unanticipated Problems and Serious Adverse Events are provided in UBC REB Policy 405 (Ongoing Review and Reporting).
+Monitoring or Summary Report: UBC REB Policy 404 (Ongoing REB Review Activities) specifically requires that a summary of the impact of all Unanticipated Problems including Serious and Unexpected Adverse Events be provided in the application for annual renewal, as well as a summary of any monitoring that took place and any reports from Data Safety Monitoring Boards that may be available.
+More detailed information regarding ongoing review, including Researchers' reporting requirements to the REB for Unanticipated Problems and Serious Adverse Events are provided in UBC REB Policy 408 (Reportable Events and Reporting).
 For studies sponsored by the National Cancer Institute of Canada – Clinical Trial Group (NCIC-CTG) a copy of the recent NCIC CTG Data Safety Monitoring Committee Report must be attached or an explanation provided concerning why one is not available.

 3.1 Certificate of Annual Renewal